h-i-sutton/h-i-sutton.github.io/_posts/2026-01-08-Timeline-2022-Ukraine-Invasion-At-Sea.md

 May 30: Russian oil products tanker hit in Taganrog on the Sea of Azov.
 Two maritime patrol aircraft (MPA) - a Tu-142MR BEAR-J communications relay aircraft and a Tu-142M BEAR-F anti-submarine warfare aircraft, were destroyed at the nearby air base.

+## The Summer Of Long Range Strike

+Jun 1: France arrests false-flagged shadow fleet tanker *Tagor* (IMO: 9282481) sailing from Russia.

+Jun 3: Russian Navy Pr.20380 *Steregushchiy* class corvet *Boikiy* hit by at least two Ukrainian OWA-UAVs in dry dock at Kronstadt, St. Petersurg.
+Significant damage.

+Jun 4: Russian Pr.10410 *Svetlyak* class patrol patrol ship was struck by a Ukrainian FP-2 OWA-UAV off Yurkine, Sea of Azov.

+Jun 4: Swedish authorities seize Russuan linked shadow fleet cargo vessel *Caffa* (IMO: 9143611).
+Reports indicate that it may be handed over to Ukraine.

+Jun 5: Ukrainian OWA-UAVs struck 5 russian-linked merchant vessels in Mariupol, Berdiansk and offshore in Sea of Azov.
+Two vessels identified as *Natra* (IMO 8729975) and *Circon* (IMO 8887519).

+Jun 6: Ukrainian strikes on Kronstadt naval base.
+The marine plant and arsenal were hit.

 ...To be continued.